Google Maps Optimization for Seattle Businesses

 Statistics

-Examples of great Google Maps uses are companies like Uber and Lyft, which are big companies that use Google Maps to take their customers from point A to point B within a certain amount of time and a certain amount of money being paid to the drivers.
+Examples of great Google Maps users are companies like Uber and Lyft, which are big companies that use Google Maps to take their customers from point A to point B within a certain amount of time and a certain amount of money being paid to the drivers.

-How to find this specific navigation system?
+How do you find this specific navigation system?

 Explaining Google Maps